Deadline September 15, 2025

 Join is in preparing/serving/enjoying meals with our partner congregations and their community!
 Upcoming dates:

-Every other month we join Salem Lutheran Church in preparing and serving their to-go meals.
+Every other month we join Salem Lutheran Church (4150 Dupont Avenue North Minneapolis, MN 55412) in preparing and serving their to-go meals.
 Volunteers needed from 4-6:30pm.
 Immanuel members are also always welcome to just attend these meals as guests!
 It is a great opportunity for fellowship.

 Sign-up HERE

-Here at Immanuel, we are blessed with some incredible congregational partners and over the summer we invite you to join Deacon Savannah in attending worship with each of them!
-You can see the dates for each below, and please sign up HERE if you plan to attend.
+Here at Immanuel, we are blessed with some incredible congregational partners and continuing into the fall on the first Sunday of each month, we invite you to join Deacon Savannah in attending worship with each of them!
+See the schedule below and sign up HERE!

 Humanitarian relief to the most vulnerable of God’s children